UPDATED: Police Confirm Four Dead In Jumping Castle Tragedy

 Children seriously injured

-UPDATE: A fourth child has died, with several others in a critical condition after a jumping castle incident in the state's north on Thursday morning.
+Four children have died, and several others remain critical after a jumping castle incident in Tasmania’s north on Thursday morning.

 Emergency services along with the Westpac Rescue Helicopter were called to Hillcrest Primary School in Devonport about 10am, after a freak wind event caused the jumping castle to lift into the air.